gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 For tutorials, you have more time, up to 45 minutes, and an audience who are self selecting; they have chosen to come to your talk over the other two talks at the same time.
 You can afford to present in depth on a topic and be prepared to take questions.

-For workshops, again you have more time, the whole day, to instruct students who have chosen to attend your specific workshop.
+For workshops, you have the whole day to instruct a small group of people who want specialized knowledge.

 # Keep it relevant